 We classify this kind of link as spiritual.
 Don’t confuse physical attraction or romantic interest with a soul connection, because a true connection of the soul is beyond the superficial aspects of our instincts.
 One must learn to discern between physical desire and a spiritual link.
 As we describe some of the related forms of the soul link, you’ll begin to see the difference.

 Many people, places, events, and things can have significant intrinsic meaning rather than superficial or temporary attraction.
-When thoughts from the past invade our present, it is a message, a sign that we may be dealing with a soul link.
-The information could be coming from the subconscious mind.
-Some sages tell us our ancestors or even the Universe itself trying to reach us through exposing synchronistic connections.
+When thoughts from the past invade our present, it is a message, a sign that you we may have a soul link.
+The information could come from the subconscious mind or, as some sages tell us, our ancestors or even the Universe may be trying to reach us through exposing synchronistic connections.

 Anytime there is a powerful soul bond, time does not erase the tie.
 So, lost loves are at the top of this list, and not just the love of another person, we can love places and events as well.
 Shamanism tells us that to extend the bonds of emotion to anything is like creating a rope from the heart a soul connection.
 The more aware you are, the more likely you encounter these sublime synchronicities.

 So, here is where it is a bit confusing.
 You can have an emotional attachment because of the soul link.
 If you sense the bond immediately when you see the person or place, it’s more likely to be a soul link.
-On the other hand, if you “feel” a physical attraction first, it’s more than likely sexual instinct driving the interest.
+But, if you “feel” a physical attraction first, it’s more than likely sexual instinct driving the interest.